Rithik-93/simpli-backend/WHATSAPP_SETUP.md

 # WhatsApp OTP Setup Guide

-This guide will help you set up WhatsApp for OTP delivery in the SimplifyHomes backend service.
+This guide will help you set up WhatsApp for OTP delivery in the Interior Calculator backend service.

 ## Prerequisites